vess-dev/vess-dev/README.md

  - Decent with Rust and Python.
  - Okay with JS, HTML, CSS.
- - Familiar with Java, Bash, Lua.
+ - Familiar with Java, Lua, Bash.
- - Once looked at ASM, C, C++.
+ - Once looked at C++, C, ASM.

 ## 🌱 Self